Department of Computational, Engineering and Mathematical Sciences

 View CV

-Md Tamjid Hossain is a privacy and security expert currently serving as an Assistant Professor (Tenure-track) of Computer Science and Cybersecurity and the director of CiPH3R-Lab (https://ciph3rlab.github.io/) at Texas A&M University-San Antonio (A&M-SA).
+Md Tamjid Hossain is a CISSP-certified privacy and security expert with 10+ years of experience across industry and academia; currently serving as an Assistant Professor (Tenure-track) of Computer Science and Cybersecurity and the director of CiPH3R-Lab (https://ciph3rlab.github.io/) at Texas A&M University-San Antonio (A&M-SA).
 His research interests include secure and trustworthy cybersecurity and AI/ML applications, adversarial machine learning, federated learning, reinforcement learning, blockchain, and critical infrastructure security.
-He has authored/co-authored 10+ research papers published in top conferences and journals, including IEEE TAI, IEEE CASE 2025, IEEE/RSJ IROS 2023, ICMLC 2023, ISGT NA 2023, CNS 2021, MSN 2021, CPSCom 2021, and IEMTRONICS 2021.
-Dr. Hossain has also served as a TPC member and reviewer for 15+ major conferences and journals, such as ICRA 2024, ICRA 2023, IEEE IoT, TII, TDSC, and Sensors.
-Currently, he is leading and collaborating with faculties/researchers from Purdue University Northwest (PNW), University of Nevada, Reno (UNR), and Texas A&M University-Kingsville (TAMUK) in several research projects and actively applying for potential funding from programs such as NSF SaTC 2.0 (~$600K/4yrs, Texas A&M System’s REF (~$250K), Amazon Research Awards ~80K/1yr), Foresight Institute’s Secure AI grant (~$10K to $300K/1yr)..
+He has authored/co-authored several papers published in top conferences and journals, including IEEE TAI, IEEE CASE 2025, IEEE/RSJ IROS 2023, ICMLC 2023, ISGT NA 2023, CNS 2021, MSN 2021, CPSCom 2021, and IEMTRONICS 2021.
+Dr. Hossain has also served as a TPC member and reviewer for 20+ major conferences and journals, such as ICRA 2024, ICRA 2023, IEEE IoT, TII, TDSC, and Sensors.
+Currently, he is leading and collaborating with faculties/researchers from Purdue University Northwest (PNW), University of Nevada, Reno (UNR), Texas A&M University-Kingsville (TAMUK) and Prairie View A&M University (PVAMU) in critical infrastructure security-related research projects.
+He has experience in collaborating with stakeholders to turn technical needs into practical data solutions while maintaining accuracy, privacy and policy alignment.
+He is also knowledgeable in business intelligence, data compliance, and regulatory requirements aligned with NIST SP 800-53, the NIST Privacy Framework/Cybersecurity Framework, and ISO/IEC 27001 in sensitive data environments.

 Research Lab: CiPH3R-Lab